anum-shabbir/TriviaGame/README.md

 FIFA World Cup Trivia Game

 -	The game shows only one question until the player answers it or their time runs out.
+- Player has 15 seconds to answer each question.
 -	If the player selects the correct answer, show a screen congratulating them for choosing the right option.
 After a few seconds, display the next question – without user input
 -	If time runs out, correct answer is displayed, and questions is considered as wrong answer.
 -	If the player chooses the wrong answer, the player is informed the correct answer.